mjhea0/jquery-madlibs/readme.md

 ![boilerplate](https://raw.github.com/mjhea0/jquery-madlibs/master/boilerplate.png)

 Go back and look at "index.html" in your text editor.
 You're looking at HTML.
 Put simply, HTML is the langage used for creating websites, displayable in a web browser.
 Now open the "main.css" file.
-While HTML provides the structure, CSS provides makes webpages look pretty.
+While HTML provides the structure, CSS makes webpages look pretty.
 Together, they are the fundamental building blocks for web pages.

 This is a good base for us to start with.
 Also, to ensure that JavaScript is working, open your console.
 You should see the text "whee!".